Research has shown there is a link between violence against humans and violence against animals/pets.

 - Orders of protection, marriage, and/or divorce papers

 - Address book

 If you can beforehand, open a bank account and begin saving under your name.
 Get a PO box to have mail sent there.
-Consider getting an order of protection with the police.
-Keep pictures or other records of the abuse for when/if you report to the authorities.
+Consider getting an order of protection from the police.
+Keep pictures or other records of the abuse for when/if you report it to the authorities.
 Anything that you can do privately to create or maintain separation can be helpful.

 Finally, know that you are not alone.
-There is support for you one way or another.
+There is support for you in one way or another.
 Feel free to research these organizations from a safe computer, maybe at a friend’s house or the library.